 With Microsoft Teams and modern SharePoint team sites being created at a record pace, how can you keep all of that content secured, protected, and retained?
 Microsoft MVP Joanne Klein (@JoanneCKlein) explains Microsoft Teams security and compliance.

-In her recent ShareGate webinar, Microsoft MVP Joanne Klein explains how Office 365 features working together can help you breathe a little easier about Microsoft Teams security and compliance.
+In her ShareGate webinar, Microsoft MVP Joanne Klein explained how Microsoft 365 features working together can help you breathe a little easier about Microsoft Teams security and compliance.
 In this recap article, we summarize some of her key points with regards to keeping your Microsoft Teams content protected and secure.

 Watch the webinar recording, or read through our recap of Joanne’s key points.